This post may contain affiliate links, please see the privacy policy for details.

 How to Store Homemade Limoncello Cookies

 Store: Keep Italian wedding cookies on a tray loosely wrapped with plastic wrap or foil.
 If you opt for a plastic airtight container instead, it will get moist and spoil faster.
-Kept loosely covered, they should stay fresh for three or even seven days.
+Kept loosely covered, they should stay fresh for up to 6 or 7 days.

 Freeze: You can either freeze the dough or freeze Italian wedding cookies that are already cooked.
 If you’re freezing the dough balls, you don’t have to thaw them before baking.
 They should be fine, baked or unbaked, for up to a few months in the freezer.